Ozi-cheri/auto-sphere/README.md

 9. As an admin, I want to manage site settings, such as the navigation layout, so that I can update features to improve user experience.
 10. As an admin, I want to view reports or flagged content from users so that I can address problematic content or behavior quickly and efficiently.

+## Color Used

+## Existing Features

+ * Home page
+   * Displays a welcome message introducing the site and its purpose as well as providing easy to login and and sign up links.

+ * Navigation Bar
+   * A fixed navbar with links to Home, Sign Up, Login, and Articles pages.The navigation bars are Fully responsive and collapsible on smaller screens.

+ * Sign Up Page
+    * Allows users to create an account with secure validation.

+ * Sign Out Page

+ * Log In Page
+     * Enables existing users to log in securely with a "Remember Me" checkbox for conveniences.
+If users wants to explore the site, there are been reminded to signup if they do not have an account.

+  * Log Out Page
+     * This page displays a modal asking, "Are you sure you want to log out?"
+This helps to confirms the users final decision before logging out.

+  * Articles Page
+     * This page displays articles in a card layout with title, image, and truncated content preview.
+Upvote and downvote buttons are available with comment count displayed via a speech bubble icon.

+  * Footer
+      * Contains links to Facebook, Instagram, and Twitter.
+Includes copyright information.

+  * Admin Dashboard
+      * This page allows the site owner manage articles, comments, etc.